mouadziani/xstate/README.md

 ```

-### 💡 You can define the whole workflow with a single statement:
+### 💡 You can define the whole workflow using a single statement:

 ```php
 $video = StateMachine::make()